boltops-tools/terraspace-docs/_docs/install/standalone/details/permissions.md

 After installing Terraspace via the standalone installer, you should change the owner of the `/opt/terraspace` folder to your user.

+For macosx:

     sudo chown -R `whoami`:staff /opt/terraspace

+For other linux OSes, this is generally:

+    sudo chown -R `whoami`:`whoami` /opt/terraspace

+## Why?

 The standalone installer uses sudo to create the `/opt/terraspace` directory, so it is owned by root.
 This results in a sudo prompt when terraspace calls `bundle` and tries to install new gems.
 You will see this: